Popular Front (Tunisia): Murder of Chokri Belaid

 On 6 February 2013, the 48-year-old coordinator of the Popular Front coalition, Chokri Belaid, was killed by an unknown gunman.
 An estimated 1,400,000 people took part in his funeral, while protesters clashed with police and Ennahda supporters, who held a separate rally, attended by an estimated 15,000 people, on the day of the funeral defending the party against calls to give up power.
 The ruling Ennahda Movement denied involvement in his death.
 The Popular Front, along with the secular Republican Party and Nidaa Tounes, subsequently announced they would withdraw from the national assembly and call for a general strike.
-On 9 April 2013, Mohamed Brahmi, General Secretary of the minor People's Movement, which holds 2 seats in the National Constituent Assembly, announced the decision of his party to join the Popular Front.